KodlabPenn/doubly_reactive_matlab/README.md

 * Arslan, O., and Koditschek, D. E., "Exact Robot Navigation using Power Diagrams", *IEEE International Conference on Robotics and Automation* (ICRA '16), 2016, pp. 1-8.
 * Arslan, O., and Koditschek, D. E., "Sensor-based Reactive Navigation in Unknown Convex Sphere Worlds", *The 12th International Workshop on the Algorithmic Foundations of Robotics* (WAFR), 2016.

-Check [here](https://github.com/vvasilo/pulson_ros) for the ROS wrapper for the PulsON P440 and P410 ultra-wideband radios from Time Domain.
+Check [here](https://github.com/vvasilo/pulson_ros) for the ROS wrapper for the PulsON P440 and P410 ultra-wideband radios from Time Domain that publishes `/minitaur/ranges/ranges`.

 ## Preliminaries
 The main script is `ros_doubly_reactive.m` and `startupROS.m` needs to be run first for initialization.